Euro (€) - EUR

-Mastitis: New protocol from 2022- What you need to know.
+Mastitis: New protocol – What you need to know.

 Mastitis is inflammation of the breast tissue and if left untreated can lead to a bacterial infection.
 The updated guidelines now indicate that mastitis should be considered as a “Spectrum of conditions” as per Academy of breastfeeding Medicine ranging from blocked ducts to oversupply, bacterial infection and abscess.